-So, let’s start at the very beginning…what is estate planning?
+But, let’s start at the very beginning.
+What is estate planning?
+What is legacy planning?
 What are the major things to include or think about in your plan, and how do you know you have your major bases covered?
-Let’s get started.

 What is an estate or legacy plan?